Grant for Multiannual Programming of Museums and other Heritage Institutes

 - Art schools and institutions active in the museum industry that do not have a collection are not eligible for a grant.

-- Organisations are not allowed to apply for grants to help them pay their fixed costs.
+- Organisations are not allowed to apply for grants to help them pay their fixed costs, for building or founding museums, or for regular exploitation.

 - If artists are involved in the project, the artists in question must be paid a realistic wage, which must conform with the Wage Guideline.
 In order to encourage compliance with the Artists’ Wage Guideline, the Mondriaan Fund has drawn up regulations governing the partial reimbursement of costs incurred by institutions which comply with the Guideline.